MISO: Exploiting Multi-Instance GPU Capability on Multi-Tenant Systems for Machine Learning: Motivation

 Fig.~\ref{fig:motiv_1} shows the GPU SM utilization for two representative workloads over their execution time (i.e., word embedding and graph neural network training).
 We note that the workloads often do not utilize the GPU resources at the maximum level.
 This is because modern GPUs are becoming increasingly powerful and provide higher computational power, but the workloads often have different bottlenecks (e.g., memory access latency, memory bandwidth) and hence, cannot leverage all the GPU resources to the fullest.

 \textbf{Takeaway 2.
 MIG's capability for workload co-location provides further opportunity for performance improvement beyond the MPS' method of co-location.}

-Fig.~\ref{fig:motiv_2} shows the overall performance observed when three jobs (CNN, embedding, and multi-layer perceptron) are co-located as a job-mix on an A100 NVIDIA GPU.
+Fig.~\ref{fig:motiv_2} shows the overall performance observed when three jobs (CNN, embedding, and multi-layer perceptron) are co-located as a job mix on an A100 NVIDIA GPU.
 The overall performance is indicated as system throughput (Eq.~\ref{eq:bkgd}).
-First, we note that MPS-enabled co-location (top bar) allows multiple jobs to run together, and hence, achieve higher throughput than what would have been possible if co-located jobs were sequential (STP = 1).
-Second, we note that a MIG configuration (bottom bar) can provide higher system throughput than the MPS co-location.
-However, our MPS co-location shared the resources equally (33\% each) among co-located jobs, but the MIG partition (\texttt{4g}, \texttt{2g}, \texttt{1g}) divides the GPU computing resources in the ratio of 4:2:1.
-For a fairer comparison, we configure the MPS scheme to share the resources in the same proportion (the middle bar) and noticed that the MIG partition still yields higher performance.
-This is because MIG provides better performance isolation and resource exclusivity among co-located jobs than MPS (illustrated in Fig.~\ref{fig:bkgd_1})~\cite{nvidia-mig}.
-We note that while it is possible that some MPS configurations can outperform certain MIG configurations, our motivational example serves the simple purpose of demonstrating that better isolation can lead to higher performance.
+First, we note that MPS-enabled co-location (first bar) allows multiple jobs to run together, and hence, achieve higher throughput than what would have been possible if co-located jobs were sequential (STP = 1).
+Second, we note that a MIG configuration (third bar) can provide higher system throughput than the MPS co-location.
+However, our MPS co-location (33\%, 33\%, 33\%) shared the resources equally among co-located jobs, but the MIG partition (\texttt{4g}, \texttt{2g}, \texttt{1g}) divides the GPU computing resources in the ratio of 4:2:1.
+For a fairer comparison, we configure the MPS scheme to share the resources in the same proportion (second bar) and noticed that the MIG partition still yields higher performance. \revision{This is because the two workloads CNN and EMB both have seen improved performance even though the SM resources are the same as MPS, underlining the MIG's benefit of performance isolation and resource exclusivity among co-located jobs (illustrated in Fig.~\ref{fig:bkgd_1}).} \revision{We note that not all MIG configurations can outperform MPS configurations.
+A poorly-chosen MIG’s system throughput (e.g., a workload needing the smallest memory capacity but assigned the largest MIG slice) will underperform MPS.
+For example, the (57\%, 29\%, 14\%) MPS partition outperforms the (\texttt{2g}, \texttt{2g}, \texttt{3g}) MIG partition.
+However, MIG provides control knobs for partitioning different architectural resources, while MPS only controls the SMs and cannot control interference among co-located workloads for other resources (memory, bandwidth, etc.).
+Therefore, MIG is expected to outperform MPS in most cases.
+Our motivational example serves the simple purpose of demonstrating that better isolation achieved via MIG configurations can lead to higher performance.}

 \textbf{Takeaway 3.
 Optimal MIG partition configuration among workloads changes across different job mixes, but exploring for the optimal partition incurs prohibitive overhead -- this is due to frequent GPU reconfiguration, high number of GPU resets, and I/O overhead due to repeated workload checkpoint-and-restart.} Fig.~\ref{fig:motiv_3} shows the system throughput for two different job mixes running on two different MIG partition configurations.
 As one would expect, different partitions result in different performances for the same job mix.
 More interestingly, the performance ordering of the two MIG configurations is inverted for different job mixes.
 Therefore, when different mixes of workloads are co-located, the optimal resource configuration is likely to be different.
 It is critical to find the optimal GPU partition for a given workload mix.